abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

    * Open the file: `src/functions/**/fn.ts`
    * Read logic, comments, and any surrounding context

-3. **Imported Functions Code**
+3. **Imported Functions (Only Relevant Ones)**

-   * Read the `import` statements in the handler function file
+   * Analyze the handler function and identify **which imported functions are actually used** within it
-   * For each imported function used within the handler:

-     * Locate the source file (relative or absolute path)
+   * From these, determine **which functions are necessary to understand in order to write meaningful test cases** (e.g., business logic, data transformations, condition-based decisions, or side effects)
+   * ✅ **Make a list of these required imported functions** (including their module paths)
-     * Read and include the full implementation logic and comments from those files
+   * 🔍 One by one, read each of their source files to gather the relevant logic and comments
-   * This helps capture indirect logic that may influence test scenarios
-   * Note that you have to read only the files that are in the code, not the import statements from installed modules
+   * 🚫 Ignore utility imports like logging, types, constants, and others that do not affect the functional behavior of the handler

 4. **TRD Documentation (Optional but Helpful)**
    * Look in `docs/TRD.md` for relevant functional requirements or explanations